 Weaver of Prophesies

-Rae is a ritual artist, a social change strategist, and an advocate for human rights, economic, environmental, and radical justice, and community wellness.
-As an activist and consultant, she currently engages with Beautiful Trouble and ThoughtWorks.
-Rae supports a just peace in Israel Palestine through her work with Jewish Voice for Peace, Interfaith Peace Builders, and the Palestinian-led nonviolent economic resistance movement.
-She is a contributing author of Beautiful Trouble: A Toolbox for Revolution; Beyond Tribal Loyalties: Personal Stories of Jewish Peace Activists; Sisters Singing: Blessings, Prayers, Art, Songs, Poetry and Sacred Stories By Women; and Siddur HaKohanot: A Hebrew Priestess Prayerbook; and her articles have been published in publications ranging from Huffington Post to Tikkun magazine.
+Rae is a contributing author to numerous books including Beautiful Trouble: A Toolbox for Revolution; Beyond Tribal Loyalties: Personal Stories of Jewish Peace Activists; Sisters Singing: Blessings, Prayers, Art, Songs, Poetry and Sacred Stories By Women; and Siddur HaKohanot: A Hebrew Priestess Prayerbook.
+Her articles have been published in various print and online sites from Huffington Post to Tikkun Magazine.

 Rae is a weaver of paths of prophecy, of worlds, words, and ways; she blends ancient traditions with earth-based practices and practical needs intro a tapestry of rituals, casting practical spells for a whole, just, harmonious, and equitable world.
 Her priestess name honors her parents and her mixed heritages that inspire empathy, truth-telling, audacious courage, intersectionality, and gratitude.

 Nederland, Colorado and Oakland, California.
-Available to work remotely and travel.
+She’s based in the Colorado Rockies, and frequently travels to California and New York.Available to work remotely and travel.